Grand Canyon Village, Arizona: Historic structures

 Other contributing buildings include dormitories, service shops, a jail, a firehouse, the park hospital, a post office and two schools.
 Non-contributing structures include the Thunderbird and Kachina lodges between the Bright Angel Lodge and the El Tovar.
+Many of the contributing features and structures in Grand Canyon Village are simple landscape structures such as sidewalks, retaining walls and culverts.
+The canyon rim stone wall is the principle defining feature of the area, constructed in stages between 1905 and 1934.
+44 such structures have been identified as contributing features, mostly built of local Kaibab limestone.